haxmeister/liguros-reporter/README.md

 ```

 ### Operation:
-**The reporting tool is intended to run with root privileges for access to key system files.
-Use the method most appropriate on yo
+**The reporting tool is intended to run with root privileges for access to key
-ur system**
+system files.
+Use the method most appropriate on your system**

 **Just launching the program will show you a help menu:**